 It is an endemic flowering plant, from genus Lathyrus and Fabaceae family.
 It naturally takes its name from Istanbul.
 It is one of the rare species on the Anatolian side and European scale.
 The range areas of endemic species that are found only in natural environments and cannot compete with other plants and forest edges in areas where human influence manifests itself are decreasing day by day.
 The plant, which has extremely beautiful flowers, has the potential to be widely used in the ornamental plants sector.
-When this plant is considered as an ornamental plant, it could contribute to the development of the endemic plant concept.
-In addition to the use of this species as an ornamental plant, its protection and its continuity in the natural environment is importance (Akkemik, 2016).
+When this plant is considered as an ornamental plant, it could contribute to the development of the endemic plant, its protection and its continuity in the natural environment is importance (Akkemik, 2016).